NewyorkMengHer/Anime-Data-Analyzer/README.md

 ## Usage
 ![](Project1%20images/created%20account.PNG)
 ![](Project1%20images/Logging%20in.PNG)
-- All new users created will have basic level permissions and only admins are allowed to give admin to other accounts.
+- All new users created will have basic level permissions and only admins are allowed to give admin status to other accounts.
 - After logging in successfully.
 The user is brought to the home screen where they can choose to enter their profile or execute queries.